THE

 Am I dying?

-Beneath me, the rooftop shifts.
+Suddenly, beneath me, the rooftop shifts.
 Clinging to the edge of nothingness, a bolt of lightning splits me through.
-From the depths, the dark sludge of my childhood rises—and I am face-to-face with a violent and alcoholic father.
+From the depths, a dark sludge of my childhood rises—and I am face-to-face with my violent and alcoholic father.
 Fists flying.
 Eyes drunk with rage.
-He grabs me by the throat and pushes me off the ledge.
+He grabs me by the throat and pushes me off.

 I am dead.